In our previous blog we could see how to upgrade RDS MySQL version to latest version with zero downtime using AWS DMS.

 In Source Database

-First login to source database and run the following command to add some new rows into the company table.
+First login to the source database and run the following command to add some new rows to the company table.

 INSERT INTO COMPANY VALUES (2, 'Arun', 28, 'New York', 20000.00), (3, 'Abishek', 36, 'Chicago', 42000.00), (4, 'Sarath', 26, 'Los Angeles', 25000.00), (5, 'Xavier', 42, 'San Francisco', 39000.00);